e3-/resolve/docs/source/basics/running_resolve.md

         ```
       - Go to [this URL](http://localhost:2746), which will open Argo's HTML interface, which will show you a list of active jobs & their progress as a tree:
       ![Argo Workflow interface](../_images/argo.png)
-4. Once the cases are done, retrieve results using the `nmt download-outputs` command, which will bring
+5. Once the cases are done, retrieve results following the instructions on {ref}`pulling-results`
-   the results back to your `reports/` folder.

 ### Cluster FAQs